Hey, I'm Matt Chow.

 I've built embedded software and firmware.
 Shipped some code that runs on the Tesla Cybertruck and Zipline's autonomous delivery drones.

 I studied computer engineering at the University of British Columbia where I won a bunch of awards to fund all of my undergrad.
-This included being the rank 1 engineering coop student and joining the Cansbridge Fellowship.
+This included being named the top engineering co-op student and joining the Cansbridge Fellowship.

 I left what I thought was my dream job to travel the world looking for answers.
 I came home with a head full of questions.
 Here's my journal entry.